History of Northern Ireland: The Belfast Agreement/ Good Friday Agreement

-Elections and politics in 2000s
+Government collapse of 2002-2007

 However, the Assembly elections of 30 November 2003 saw Sinn Féin and the Democratic Unionist Party (DUP) emerge as the largest parties in each community, which was perceived as making a restoration of the devolved institutions more difficult to achieve.
 However, serious talks between the political parties and the British and Irish governments saw steady, if stuttering, progress throughout 2004, with the DUP in particular surprising many observers with its newly discovered pragmatism.
 However, an arms-for-government deal between Sinn Féin and the DUP broke down in December 2004 due to a row over whether photographic evidence of IRA decommissioning was necessary, and the IRA refusal to countenance the provision of such evidence.

 The 2005 British general election saw further polarisation, with the DUP making sweeping gains, although Sinn Féin did not make the breakthrough many had predicted.
 In particular, the failure of Sinn Féin to gain the SDLP leader Mark Durkan's Foyle seat marked a significant rebuff for the republican party.
 The UUP only took one seat, with the leader David Trimble losing his and subsequently resigning as leader.

 On 28 July 2005, the IRA made a public statement ordering an end to the armed campaign and instructing its members to dump arms and to pursue purely political programmes.
 While the British and Irish governments warmly welcomed the statement, political reaction in Northern Ireland itself demonstrated a tendency to suspicion engendered by years of political and social conflict.
 In August the British government announced that due to the security situation improving and in accordance with the Good Friday Agreement provisions, Operation Banner would end by 1 August 2007.

 On 13 October 2006 an agreement was proposed after three days of multiparty talks at St. Andrews in Scotland, which all parties including the DUP, supported.
 Under the agreement, Sinn Féin would fully endorse the police in Northern Ireland, and the DUP would share power with Sinn Féin.
 All the main parties in Northern Ireland, including the DUP and Sinn Féin, subsequently formally endorsed the agreement.

+2007-2017 governance

 On 8 May 2007, devolution of powers returned to Northern Ireland.
 DUP leader Ian Paisley and Sinn Féin's Martin McGuinness took office as First Minister and Deputy First Minister, respectively.
 (BBC).
 "You Raise Me Up", the 2005 track by Westlife, was played at their inauguration.

 On 5 June 2008, Peter Robinson was confirmed as First Minister, succeeding Ian Paisley.
 In November 2015 he announced his intention to resign, stepping down officially in January 2016.

 His successor as the leader of the Democratic Unionist Party (DUP), Arlene Foster, became the new First Minister on 11 January 2016.
 She was the first woman to hold the post of First Minister.
-In April 2021, Arlene Foster announced that she would resign as DUP leader on 28 May and end her tenure as First Minister at the end of June 2021.